astrio-ai/l2m/docs/architecture.md

 ## Edit Format System

-L2M supports multiple edit formats, each optimized for different use cases:
+Atlas supports multiple edit formats, each optimized for different use cases:

 | Format | Use Case | Description |
 |--------|----------|-------------|